puppetlabs/puppetlabs-ntp/README.md

 <a id="development"></a>
 ## Development

+We are experimenting with a new tool for running acceptance tests.
+It's name is [puppet_litmus](https://github.com/puppetlabs/puppet_litmus) this replaces beaker as the test runner.
+To run the acceptance tests follow the instructions [here](https://github.com/puppetlabs/puppet_litmus/wiki/Tutorial:-use-Litmus-to-execute-acceptance-tests-with-a-sample-module-(MoTD)#install-the-necessary-gems-for-the-module).

 Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
 Please follow our guidelines when contributing changes.

 For more information, see our [module contribution guide.](https://puppet.com/docs/puppet/latest/contributing.html)